 There’s something else I notice outside of the states, in other cultures that I appreciate.
 The male / female roles are still present.
 As a male you have an inherent responsibility to take lead when you and your friends embark out in the new country.
 American women are very independent but when you’re traveling, it’s good to take the lead role in your group.
 That same independent woman will look at you like a lazy waste of space when you don’t help her hoist that bag of shoes into her overhead compartment on the plane.
 I’m not saying that American women can’t look out for themselves, I’m NOT saying that.
 It’s just a natural role for the man to take certain actions, so get out of your seat and grab that bag so we can get this plane off the ground.
 Oh…especially when it’s an older woman, GET YOUR BUTT UP and GRAB THAT BAG.
 Don’t wait for her to ask, just get it.
 I believe it’s a way of respecting the women.
 Let your actions speak for themselves.
 Make reservations, plans, engage the personnel.
 Men from other countries may not speak to the women if you are with them, they’ll assume that they are “your women” and it could be viewed as disrespectful if they speak or approach “your women”.
 I don’t know, it may even be a safety issue.
 When I was in Africa, I jokingly referred to my friend Janis as my “second wife”.
 It’s hilarious, people always look at us like “What?!”
 As long as I was paying, she played along…figures.
 When eating out, pay for the dinner, get your money back from your friends later.
 Don’t sit there at the table arguing about who ordered the extra cheese.
 If someone is penny-pinching, then they shouldn’t have come on the trip.
 Look out for your party, take care of your female friends, protect them, pay for the taxi and sit up front, joke, learn the language, watch out for anything that seems off and make sure everyone gets home and safe.
-You left together, you arrive together.
+You came to together, leave together.

 “To travel is to discover that everyone is wrong about other countries.” – Aldous Huxley